-CH & Co has undertaken a review of its key tax procedures and now publishes its tax strategy in accordance with measures contained in Schedule 19 of Finance Act 2016, paragraph 16(2).
+CH & Co has undertaken a review of its key tax procedures and publishes its tax strategy in accordance with measures contained in Schedule 19 of Finance Act 2016, paragraph 16(2).
 This strategy is effective for year ending 31 December 2019.

 This tax strategy has been approved by the Board of CH & Co and continues to be reviewed annually.
 As such CH&Co considers that its obligations under Paragraph 22(2) Schedule 19 FA 2016 in the year ending 31 December 2020 have been met.